GET PAID TO DO POSTGRADUATE STUDY!

 - Check your eligibility.

-- If you are eligible, identify the SeNSS university at which you want to study, and an academic in your field at that university you would like to work with (your supervisor).
+- If you are eligible, identify the SeNSS university at which you want to study, and an academic in your field at that university you would like to work with (your primary supervisor).
+Contact your proposed primary supervisor to discuss your research proposal.

 For more information, please go to the SeNSS website